EMDR Therapy for Trauma & Anxiety

 Negative Beliefs

-By reprocessing past experiences, EMDR strengthens your sense of self, reduces anxiety, and improves daily functioning.
+By reprocessing past experiences, EMDR reduces anxiety, strengthens your sense of self, and improves daily functioning.

 Build